yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-jan-2022/index.md

 The code for Memory Management — one of the functions of the kernel — was originally written back in early 2020, based on the information available at the time.
 Since then, there have been numerous updates to the Nintendo Switch's operating system, as well as new documentation obtained through reverse engineering.

-For this reason, [bunnei](https://github.com/bunnei) has been going through each of the parts of the code used to manage the memory, focusing on improving both the stability and the accuracy of the kernel.
+For this reason, [bunnei](https://github.com/bunnei) has been going through each and every part of the code used to manage the memory, focusing on improving both the stability and the accuracy of the kernel.

 These changes involved brushing up the memory [attribute definitions](https://github.com/yuzu-emu/yuzu/pull/7684) and [permissions](https://github.com/yuzu-emu/yuzu/pull/7698), so they match the behaviour of the latest `HorizonOS` more closely.
 Most of the code used to map and unmap memory was [tidied up](https://github.com/yuzu-emu/yuzu/pull/7762), and various functions were renamed to match the official naming.